bhisaac/5eFP/5eFP-SRD.md

 ### Defender

-- **Act First.** You may take one turn before rolling initiative.
-If you do, skip your first round and resume normal gameplay starting with round 2.
+- **Act First.** You may take one turn before rolling the initiative.
+If you do, skip your first round and resume normal gameplay afterward.
-- **Taunt.** Your attacks, ability checks, spells, and features are harder to ignore.
-If you attack, damage, or otherwise adversely affect one or more creatures, those creatures gain the taunted condition (see Conditions).
+- **Taunt.** Your attacks, opposed or contested skills, spells, and features are difficult to ignore.
+If you attack, damage, or otherwise affect a minion, elite, or boss, they gain the taunted condition (see Conditions).
+The affected minion, elite, or boss automatically regains the taunted condition at the beginning of their turn if the closest PC to them is the defender.
-- **Soak.** At the beginning of a combat encounter, you gain Bolster 1 + LEVEL.
+- **Soak.** At the beginning of a combat encounter, you gain Bolster 2.

 ### Healer